eliotsykes/dan-todo/WIP.md

 ---

-Use `bundle exec` vs `bin/rails` vs `rails` on Windows?
-Generate binstubs on Windows?

----

 - Use LiveReload with PhoneGap developer app and with Rails server.
 Use Ember's LiveReload for both and pass `--no-autoreload` option to `phonegap serve`?

+---

 - Is `phonegap serve` needed?
 Can `rails server` do the same job?

 ---

 # Preparing for Production

 ## Multiple index pages and rewrite rules